kalhorghazal/EPJDS-LLM-Co-Authorship-Bias/README.md

 Our analysis scripts are classified into the following folders:

-* **Data Collection**: This directory contains the Python script we used to collect authors' information, including co-author list, affliation, country, h-index, and citation count from Google Scholar using `scholarly` API.
+* **Data Collection**: This directory contains the Python script we used to collect authors' information, including co-author list, affliation, country, h-index, and citation count from Google Scholar using the `scholarly` API.
 Moreover, it contains the code used for collecting co-authors' names, genders, countries, and affiliations for each author from OpenAI using its API.

 * **Gender Detection**: This directory contains the Python script we used to detect the genders of authors and co-authors from both Google Scholar and OpenAI, using the `Namsor` API.